-My physical inspection of the roof void area was restricted due to insulation material, the limited dimensions of the roof space and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.
+I was unable to inspect the sarking board due to the presence of spray foam insulation.